trothr/vmlink/README.md

 ## VMLINK Concept

-VMLINK automates referencing disks of other virtual machines on demand of the "client" guest.
+VMLINK automates referencing disks of other virtual machines on demand.
+The "client" or guest (virtual machine) initiates the connection.
 Host administrative action is required for authorizing such references.
-Host administration is not required for activating such references once authorized.
+Host administration is *not* required for activating such references once authorized.

-In other words, you must be granted the right to use another disk, but once authorized you do not have to engage the administrator to use a disk for which you are authorized.
-(The VM admin does not have to perform the "attach", which we call "link.)
+In other words, your virtual machine must be granted the right to use another disk, but once authorized you do not have to engage the administrator to use a disk for which you are authorized.
+(The VM admin does not have to perform the "attach", which we call "link".)

 ## VMLINK Project

 Rushal Verma developed the VMLINK automounter script as an intern project under the Linux Foundation.

-On CMS, `vmlink` is a command.
+On CMS, `vmlink` is a command. <br/>
 On Linux, `/vmlink` is an automounter point.